|

 - refresh

 - Forcing the computer to look again and display the most recent information.
+The F5 key is often assigned as a shortcut for this action.

 - removable media